 Table of contents

-About Waimea Canyon
+How Waimea Canyon Formed

-Waimea, which translates from Hawaiian to English to mean “reddish waters,” gets its moniker because when it rains, the red rock runs off into the water, turning it slightly red as it flows down and out of the canyon towards the sea.
-Waimea Canyon is about 14 miles long, a mile wide, and more than 3,600 ft (1,097 m) deep, and is enclosed within the Waimea Canyon State Park (website).
+The name Waimea means “reddish waters”: after heavy rain, red rock washes off the walls and tints the river as it runs to the sea.
+The canyon is about 14 miles long, a mile wide, and more than 3,600 ft (1,097 m) deep, all enclosed within Waimea Canyon State Park (website).

-A popular tourist attraction on the island and a must-do for your Kauaʻi itinerary, Waimea Canyon provides a wilderness area with numerous hiking trails. and other things to do (see the next section).
+A popular tourist attraction on the island and a must-do for your Kauaʻi itinerary, Waimea Canyon provides a wilderness area with numerous hiking trails and other things to do (see the next section).
 In the following video by Chris Biela you can see a preview of Waimea Canyon:

-Things to do in Waimea Canyon
+Things to Do in Waimea Canyon and Kōkeʻe

 - Scenic drive